 In high school, after accepting a boy band wasn’t his calling, Jesse formed a punk rock band – aptly named Better Than Britney – before going on to study contemporary music/guitar performance at Southern Cross University in Lismore, New South Wales.
 It was here he had a chance encounter with a Brazilian guitar.
 Captivated, Jesse immersed himself in learning the culture.
 A year later he was in Brazil.

 His first visit lasted seven months, marking the beginning of major influences to his musical style and collaborations.
-His has created Brazilian bands in cities around the world and sings fluently in Portuguese.
+He has created Brazilian style bands in cities around the world and sings fluently in Portuguese.

 With a thirst for experience, Jesse has travelled and lived in Australia, Europe and South America, creating connections with individuals and cultures, and bringing to life two EPs: Dynamo and Be It.